 Fitness Studio Insurance Frequently Asked Questions (FAQ)

 Fitness studios have many variations of what is and isn’t covered by fitness studio insurance.
 Here are some common questions studio owners have.
-If you haven’t found an answer here, please visit our forum with your questions so we can assist.

 Do Personal Trainers Need Insurance?

 Fitness studios that employ personal trainers must cover those trainers under the business liability policy.
 Any personal trainer defined as an independent contractor must have insurance and provide a certificate of insurance to the fitness studio that waives liability to the studio for services the trainer does on premises.

 Is Workers’ Compensation Needed for Owners of Fitness Studios?

 Workers’ compensation is required for every employee of the fitness studio with the exception of the owners and partners.
 Administrative staff and employed trainers need to be covered for injury and illness by workers’ compensation policies.
 Owners concerned about work-related injuries have optional coverage they can add to workers’ compensation policies.

 Do Personal Trainers Get Health Insurance?

 The Affordable Care Act (ACA) requires everyone to have health insurance, and personal trainers should be concerned about the potential injuries.
 A fitness studio that employs personal trainers might offer health insurance via the state and federal requirements of the ACA.
 Personal trainers working as independent contractors must obtain health insurance on their own.